mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 In this case, the routing tree will differ from the bundle routing tree:

 - The routing tree will have a single root node called `/` with three children: `/intro`, `/main`, and `/about`.
-- The bundle routing tree will have root node named after the file which contains the routes definitions (`app.routing-module.ts` for Angular and `App.tsx` for React), and two children (for Angular - `./main/main.module` and `./about/about.module`, and for React - `./Main.tsx` and `./About.tsx`).
+- The bundle routing tree will have root node named after the file which contains the routes' definitions (`app.routing-module.ts` for Angular and `App.tsx` for React), and two children (for Angular - `./main/main.module` and `./about/about.module`, and for React - `./Main.tsx` and `./About.tsx`).
 In this case, the routing tree and the bundle routing tree differ because two routes point to the same chunk entry point.

 ## Bundle Page Graph

 We already defined the page graph as the navigation graph which we got from given source with aggregated routes (Google Analytics, let's say).
-If instead of the routes, we get the entry points of their corresponding chunks, we'll get the bundle page graph.
+If instead of the routes, we get the entry points of their corresponding chunks, we'll get the **bundle page graph**.

 Keep in mind that we may not have 1:1 correspondence between chunk entry point and a route.
 This is possible in the case when not all the routes are loaded lazily.
-In such case, we need to combine several nodes from the page graph to one.
+In such case, we need to combine several nodes from the page graph.
 If we form the bundle page graph from a weighted page graph, the bundle page graph will be weighted as well.
 The difference is that the weights of the edges going from a given chunk entry point will equal to the sum of the corresponding edges of the merged nodes from the page graph.

 # Technical Details